 As I come from the world of fine dining I have paid close attention to keeping the food at Radici very rustic, and not overcomplicating things.
 Letting provenance and flavour take centre stage.

-What similarities will there be between Sartoria and Radici?
+What similarities are there between Sartoria and Radici?

 We’re going to be using the same ingredients but a completely different style of food.
 At Sartoria the dishes are more refined, we are the only restaurant on Savile Row and as such pride ourselves on fine dining.
 At Radici things will be a lot more rustic and relaxed, I want my customers to feel as if they were dining at my own home.